Antiquake-rs/antiquake-rs/DEVNOTES.md

 -add collision   (in the gamedeltas system -- need to borrow the RenderModels to know abt collision size maybe ?  )

--make the buffer work more like anymap where only 1 of certain cmd types (per entity) can be in there at a time - maybe use bit flags idk

-- fix the 11 errors from cargo test and start doing TDD

 - upgrade src/client/mod so that the client has a 'PhysicalGameState' which is a virtual machine that advances by 33ms ticks.
 This virtual machine is a replica to that which is on the server.  (see fn frame() )

 -client 'parse_server_msg' is very goofy why are 5 raw values being passed in just for that..

-- upgrade src/client/mod so it accumulates 'input actions' as gamestatedeltas in an array buffer and then send them to the server in a bundle every 33 ms (see  fn handle_input)

 - Improve the networking code so it is more like QuakeWorld (client side prediction and rubber banding -- clients just need to know abt physics engine and sim it themselves )